What is a Fender Bender?

 Take plenty of photos of the damage and the accident scene.
 Photos can help with your case long after the incident, without relying solely on your memory.

-Ideally, your personal injury attorney will report the accident to your insurance company.
-However, if you decide to call, call your insurance company right after a fender bender.
+Ideally, your car accident attorney will report the accident to your insurance company.
 Since it’s a minor accident, it may be tempting just to skip this step and settle it privately between you and the other driver.
-However, follow proper protocol and go through your insurance.
+However, follow proper protocol and go through your insurance (working with a car accident attorney).
 You’ll never know what kind of damage or injury that may arise after the incident.

-When you call your insurance company, they’ll get you started on a fender bender insurance claim.
+When you call your car accident attorney and then reach out to the insurance company, they’ll get you started on a fender bender insurance claim.
 They’ll guide you through the various insurance coverage for fender benders.
 Follow their instructions on where to get an estimate done for any damages, which auto shop to use for repairs, and any deductible you might have to pay.

 While fender benders can be minor, dealing with insurance, repairs, and any potential legal recourse can be a hassle.
 Insurance companies, in particular, are notorious for forcing personal injury victims to settle for a value much less than the total damages.